 Canada is strategically positioned to benefit from taking a leadership role in the transition to a net-zero hydrogen economy and the Edmonton region is well-suited to become Canada’s first hydrogen node.

-In particular, the region is a good place for Canada’s first node because of its access to low-cost natural gas, existing experience in hydrogen production and carbon capture and storage, a vast network of pipeline infrastructure, a large talent pool of engineers and tradespeople, and engaged industries, governments, First Nations and university and college academics.
+Access to low-cost natural gas, existing experience in hydrogen production and carbon capture and storage, a vast network of pipeline infrastructure are just some of the reasons the Edmonton region is well suited to become a hydrogen node.
+We also have a large talent pool of engineers and tradespeople, and an extremely engaged network of industry, government, First Nations and university and college partners.

 Differing from alternative energy, clean tech focuses on reducing the overall environmental impact of traditional energy sources like oil and gas.
 Through emerging innovations, the Edmonton Metropolitan Region has the opportunity to improve energy production by serving as a global leader in sustainable energy practices.